uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         A :term:`response` with :term:`categorical<Categorical feature>` or :term:`ordinal<Ordinal feature>`
         values.
 This is an output in :term:`classification` and :term:`clustering` tasks.

+        Examples: the spam-detection task has a binary label indicating whether the email is spam or not.

     Model
         A result of :term:`training` machine-learning algorithm that stores information necessary to run :term:`inference` on a new :term:`dataset`.

+        Examples: in linear regression algorithm, the model contains weight values for each input feature and single bias value.

     Observation
         A vector of at least one :term:`feature` and zero or more :term:`responses<Response>`.